myselfatul/Nodejs_task/README.md

 # Nodejs_task

 for this project you need to have PostgreSQL and NodeJS installed on your system.
 If you have both then simply clone this repo and execute following commands.
+I used cloudinary storage to perform image related tasks.

 To install all packages